Ludaro1024/ludaro_jobs/README.md

 - [ ] Add Job Inventory / Stash
 - [ ] Add Job Crafting System
 - [ ] Add Job Equipment Tracker
+- [ ] Add a menu for Admins to edit Jobs
 - [ ] Add a menu for Admins to edit Job Vehicles
 - [ ] Add a menu for Admins to edit Job Weapons
 - [ ] Add a menu for Admins to edit Job Outfits